 Before getting any vaccine, make sure it's safe for you.
 Talk with your doctor about your health history, including past illnesses and treatments, as well as any allergies.

 It's a good idea to keep your own shot record, listing the types and dates of your shots, along with any side effects or problems.

 Check with your doctor or local health department about shots you will need if traveling to other countries.
 Sometimes, a series of shots is needed.
-It's best to get them at least 2 weeks before you travel.
-For more information, visit the Centers for Disease Control and Prevention website or call the information line for international travelers at 1-800-232-4636.
+It's best to get them at least 4 to 6 weeks before you travel to give you enough time to build up immunity and get the best protection from vaccines that may require multiple doses.
+For more information, visit the CDC website or call its information line for international travelers at 1-800-232-4636.

 For More Information About Shots and Vaccines

 This content is provided by the National Institute on Aging (NIA), part of the National Institutes of Health.
 NIA scientists and other experts review this content to ensure that it is accurate, authoritative, and up to date.